gcode-de/Asset-Tracking/README.md

 Your assets are stored on local cache so they will be available when you come back!

 To-De:
--sort assets before displaying
--refactor form
+*refactor form
--re-enable and refactor API fetching with .env file -set up database connection
+*re-enable and refactor API fetching with .env file *set up database connection
--set up user login (maybe sometime...)
+*set up user login (maybe sometime...)